RasaHQ/rasa/docs/tracker_stores.rst

             tracker_store:
                 type: mongod
-                host: <url to your mongo instance, e.g. mongodb://localhost:27017>
+                url: <url to your mongo instance, e.g. mongodb://localhost:27017>
                 db: <name of the db within your mongo instance, e.g. rasa>
                 username: <username used for authentication>
                 password: <password used for authentication>